Discoverse FAQ

 Q: You're such a loser.
 All other fans and all other Star Trek websites are full of praise for Discovery and SNW and embrace the visual changes made for the series.

 A: Since my views are unpopular, does it make them wrong or not worth listening to?
 Is good Star Trek solely a matter of a majority vote?
 I know there are countless fans like me, who are put off by the lack of respect for the existing Star Trek.
-But I also know that many of the critical fans prefer to remain silent because "haters" are given a hard time by the cheerleaders.
-Case in point: A website lists "10 canon Easter eggs in Discovery" and that site, as well as Discovery, get unanimous praise for their attention to detail.
-EAS lists "10 continuity issues of Discovery", and "loyal" fans put me on a witch trial for my blasphemy.
+But I also know that many of the critical fans prefer to remain silent because "haters" are given a hard time by the "loyal fans".
+Case in point: Some website lists "10 canon Easter eggs in Discovery" and that site, as well as Discovery, get unanimous praise for their attention to detail.
+EAS lists "10 continuity issues of Discovery", and a self-righteous crowd puts me on a witch trial for my blasphemy.

 Q: Your complaints about Discovery's warmongering are unfair.
 Don't you remember what happened in DS9?